edilsobai/dream-team/README.md

 ### POST Request

-To create a new dream team, you can send a POST request to http://localhost:3000/players using a ___Form___ or in ___JSON___ format containing the selected player.
+To create a new dream team, you can send a POST request to http://localhost:3000/players or fill out the form in [localhost:3000/form](localhost:3000/form) using a ___Form___ or in ___JSON___ format containing the selected player.
 The format of the JSON object should be as follows:

 > {